TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/MultiFactorAuthentication.rst

 - whether MFA can be configured
 - whether MFA is activated or
-- if additional providers can be configured
+- whether some MFA providers are locked

 Included MFA providers
 ----------------------